mykelalvis/FT/Traveller/WORKING/Mongoose/Career_Book_1.md

 many thousands of different occupations available throughout inhabited space.

-All of these careers are suitable for human player or non- player characters; some are more suitable than others for various alien species.
+All of these careers are suitable for human player or non-player characters; some are more suitable than others for various alien species.
 Players who wish to generate a character that is one of the alien races from an already publish game universe should discuss their idea of how the